nhalstead/Weebly-Address-List/README.md

 # Weebly Address List

 Using a SINGLE PHP file you can a have a list of the Address and the Names of every Person.

+NOTICE: This goes by the `Shipping First Name` and `Shipping Last Name` name found in the file!